strangerkir/MSP430-Morse-blinker/README.md

 It blinks a LED on `P1.0` using Timer_A, representing dots, dashes, and spaces according to Morse timing.

 ## Features

-- Reads text from the file located on flash memory (planned, not implemented yet);
-- Outputs the text in Morse Code by blinking a LED at `P1.0`.
+- Converts text in Morse Code by blinking a LED at `P1.0`.
+- Uses hardware timer interrupts for accurate Morse timing.

+## Limitations
+- Input text is hardcoded in firmware
+- No persistent storage

 ## Requirements